Alan Diaz, AP photographer behind Elian image, dies at 71

 “He was gravelly-voiced and kindhearted, generous with his expertise.
 And like all great photographers, he was patient.
 He was able to wait for the moment.”

+Diaz, who was known to roar, “Hello, Miami,” every time he entered the AP’s South Florida office, brought the same energy and professionalism to every story, whether he was shooting an upcoming weekend feature or a World Series baseball game.
+His good-natured humility and unwavering focus were often calming elements for his colleagues in Florida’s frequently chaotic news environment.
+He introduced newcomers to some of the pleasures of Miami, such as sipping a cafecito in Little Havana.

-Diaz reminisced about getting the award-winning photo when he retired in December.
-He was freelancing for AP when a boater found a 5-year-old Cuban boy floating in an inner tube in the waters off Fort Lauderdale on Thanksgiving Day 1999.
+Not one to boast about past triumphs, Diaz rarely brought up the Elian story himself, but he would usually discuss it with enough encouragement.
+He had been freelancing for AP in November 1999 when a boater found the Cuban boy floating in an inner tube in the waters off Fort Lauderdale.
+Diaz spent the next few months chatting with Gonzalez’s relatives and neighbors, earning their trust by respecting an order from the boy’s uncle to not speak to the child.

-He would be the only photojournalist to capture the moment five months later when U.S. immigration agents ended a bitter international custody battle with a pre-dawn Good Friday raid, pulling a terrified Elian Gonzalez from his uncle’s Little Havana home so he could be returned to his father in Cuba.
+Because of those relationships, he was the only photographer to capture the moment when U.S. immigration agents ended a bitter international custody battle with a pre-dawn raid the day before Easter in 2000.
+The Pulitzer-winning photo shows an armed agent reaching out to toward a terrified Elian, seconds before the boy was pulled out of his uncle’s home so he could be returned to his father in Cuba.

 Diaz said he was just in the right place at the right time.

-Note: This story has been corrected to show that U.S. immigration agents seized Elian Gonzalez on the eve of Easter 2000, not Good Friday.